thugmba/IAL/_pages/guide.md

 author_profile: true
 ---

-Conducting research is a complicated process that requires various tools to enhance the efficiency and quality of the work without unnecessarily sacrificing precious time in your life.
-This is a list of tools and tips that I had a first-hand experience with while I was in a doctoral program.
+Conducting research can be a complex process that requires various tools to enhance efficiency and quality of your work, all while preserving your valuable time.
+Below is a list of tools and tips based on my personal experience during my doctoral program.

 ## Principle

-Whenever you have to choose a tool from a pool of options, choose one that has multiple functionalities.
+When selecting a tool from a range of options, choose one that offers multiple functionalities.
 Such tools allow us to learn once while being able to use them for a variety of tasks.

 ## AMAS framework

-Research is centered around pursuing knowledge, encompassing a range of activities, from gathering information to creating original contributions.
-These tasks must be carried out promptly, as each stage of the research process operates within specific time constraints.
-Maximizing efficiency calls for leveraging technology to a significant extent.
-The AMAS(Acquiring, Managing, Authoring, and Sharing) is a straightforward framework designed to streamline your research workflow and enhance productivity.
+Research revolves around the pursuit of knowledge and involves various activities, from gathering information to making original contributions.
+Each of these tasks must be completed within specified time constratins, which makes prompt execution essential.
+To maximize efficiency, it is crucial to leverage technology effectively.
+The AMAS framework (Acquiring, Managing, Authoring, and Sharing) provides a straightforward approach to streamline your research workflow and enhance productivity.

 ### Acquiring knowledge